-Answers provided in G-3-a indicate you do not need to complete this section i.
+Answers provided in G-3-a indicate you do not need to complete this section

+- i.
 Provider Administration of Medications.
-Select one: O Not applicable. (do not complete the remaining items) Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) ii.
+Select one: - Not applicable. (do not complete the remaining items) - Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) - ii.
 State Policy.
 Summarize the State policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
-State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). iii.
-Medication Error Reporting.
-Select one of the following: O Providers that are responsible for medication administration are required to both record and report medication errors to a State agency (or agencies).
-Complete the following three items: (a) Specify State agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record : (c) Specify the types of medication errors that providers must report to the State: Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the State.
-Specify the types of medication errors that providers are required to record: iv.
-State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency. ^ × a.
-Methods for Discovery: Health and Welfare
+State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+Mec lication Error Reporting.
+Select one of the following: 0 Providers that are responsible for medication administration are required to both record and remedication errors to a State agency (or agencies).
+Complete the following three items: (a) Specify State agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record : (c) Specify the types of medication errors that providers must report to the State: 0 Providers responsible for medication administration are required to record medication errors b make information about medication errors available only when requested by the State.
+Specify the types of medication errors that providers are required to record: perf Corresight Responsibility.
+Specify the State agency (or agencies) responsible for monitoring the formance of waiver providers in the administration of medications to waiver participants and how moni erformed and its frequency.